Dominion: Irish Free State

-The Irish Free State, set up in 1922 after the Anglo-Irish War, was the third Dominion to appoint a non-UK born, non-aristocratic Governor-General when Timothy Michael Healy, following the tenures of Sir Gordon Drummond in Canada and of Sir Walter Edward Davidson and Sir William Allardyce in Newfoundland, took the position in 1922.
+The Irish Free State, set up in 1922 after the Anglo-Irish War, was the second Dominion to appoint a non-UK born, non-aristocratic Governor-General when Tim Healy, following the tenures of Sir Walter Edward Davidson and Sir William Allardyce in Newfoundland, took the position in 1922.
 Dominion status was never popular in the Irish Free State where people saw it as a face-saving measure for a British government unable to countenance a republic in what had previously been the United Kingdom of Great Britain and Ireland.
 Successive Irish governments undermined the constitutional links with the United Kingdom.
 In 1937, Ireland, as it renamed itself, adopted a new republican constitution that included powers for a president of Ireland.
 At the same time, a law delegating functions to the King, not as King in Ireland but as the symbol of the co-operation amongst Commonwealth countries with which Ireland associated itself, continued to apply in external relations.
 The last statutory functions of the King with respect to Ireland were abolished in 1949.